Jeremy Pena Preview, Player Props: Astros vs. Padres

-On Saturday, Jeremy Pena (hitting .341 in his past 10 games) and the Houston Astros play the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 7:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .465 in his past 10 games, including five extra-base hits -- will be in action for the Houston Astros versus the San Diego Padres, with Matt Waldron on the mound, on September 10 at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Padres.
+He had a one-hit performance in his previous game (1-for-4) against the Padres.

 Jeremy Pena Game Info & Props vs. the Padres